Spotswood Public Schools: Administration

+Bicsko, who was previously the Assistant Superintendent of the Middlesex County Vocational and Technical Schools, replaced Graham Peabody who retired on July 1, 2025 after spending his entire career in education in Spotswood, starting in 1995 as a teacher and starting in 2017 as Superintendent.

 Board of education

 The district's board of education is composed of nine members who set policy and oversee the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with either one or two seats up for election each year held (since 2012) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.